 Why is a Balance Assessment Important?

 A balance assessment with our Doctors of Audiology includes more than some tests— we also look at your medical history and discuss any health concerns that might be causing you to lose balance.
 These can often include cardiovascular problems, endocrine problems (like diabetes), neurological problems, visual problems, hearing problems, or proprioception problems.
 Additionally, some medications can cause balance issues; so can things like head trauma, concussion, and spine or neck issues.
 Often, balance problems can be indicative of untreated medical issues.
-Many patients are also concerned about falls or injuries because of poor balance, so it’s important to partner with a Doctor of Audiology who can make a full assessment of your balance health and recommend a course of action.
+Many patients are also concerned about a future fall or fall related injuries because of poor balance, so it’s important to partner with a Doctor of Audiology who can make a full assessment of your balance health and recommend a course of action.

 What Can I Expect at NYHD?